Mrs. Paula Chastain

 Anytime work is needed – NO WORK, NO CREDIT.
 If your name is not on your paper, it will not be graded and cannot be reclaimed.
 There will be a 5 point penalty if the period or date is missing.
 A minimum 30 point penalty may be assessed if the lab station is omitted from work due for a grade due to responsibilities related to clean lab stations and damaged equipment – this is also the minimum penalty for failure to leave the lab station cleaned.
 Black or dark blue ink or a lead pencil is the only acceptable writing utensil choice to use for graded work, unless otherwise specified.
 Work turned in any other color will not be graded; it can be redone but will receive a late penalty and must be attached to the original work.
 “DNP” is assigned for those in attendance but not allowed to perform a lab – it is averaged as a “0” and may be made up.

 Electronic device usage, except for calculator (not on a cell), for any reason during a test/quiz will result in a referral, and “0”.
 Even texting a parent for any reason is unacceptable during a test.
 If I see it out, it will be assumed cheating is being attempted.
-Retest/quiz due to cheating may ONLY be made up within one week with parental request for the privilege – before or after school only.
+Retest/quiz due to cheating may ONLY be made up within one week with parental request for the privilege – before school only.

 Make-Up, Late Work, Missing Work, Lost Assignments